The Bankrate promise

 - Excellent: 781-850

-The average VantageScore in 2022 was 697 — well within Vantage’s good credit score range.
+The average VantageScore credit score in August 2023 was 701 — well within Vantage’s good credit score range.

 Factors that impact your credit score